PhenomML/Stats285_F23/hw3_instructions.md

 7. Who currently owns Github?

+9. What are some concerns people had when Github was acquired?

+8. Who are some competitors of Github?

-#### Growth Hacking Github (Lin article)
+#### Github Stars and the h-index (Vanderkam article)

 The h-index arose as a method to quantify influence of authors in academia.
 It assigns a value to the author based on how many citations each paper by the author has gotten.
 In “GitHub Stars and the h-index” Vanderkam creates a similar notion for github repos based on Github Stars.
-Read the "Growth Hacking Github" article by Lin.
-Answer the following questions.
+Read the article and answer the following questions.

 1. Name some highly starred repos.

-Name some highly h-indexed-repo authors.
+1. Name some highly h-indexed-repo authors.

+2. Using resources available to you (e.g. Google, Wikipedia, etc.), look up and describe how the h-index is calculated.

+#### Growth Hacking Github (Lin article)

+Read the "Growth Hacking Github" article by Lin and answer the following questions.

+1. To what factors does the author attribute the success of Redux Toolkit?
+2. To what factors does the author attribute the success of Huggingface Transformers?
+3. Describe, in your own words, ten strategies the author recommends for increasing the number of Github stars.

 #### Look-Up Questions